hieuimba/Guess-The-ELO/README.md

 ## Data Source

-Guess the Elo sources a large collection of games from Lichess every month to ensure game variety and relevance.
+Guess the Elo sources a large collection of games from Lichess every month to ensure that games are always diverse and up-to-date.
 If you're interested in how that works, check out the data pipeline for this game here: https://github.com/hieuimba/Lichess-Spark-DataPipeline